-Remembering when Nani scored the strangest goal in PL history for Man Utd
+Remembering when Nani scored the strangest PL goal ever for Man Utd

 Luis Nani only ever seemed to score completely spectacular goals for Manchester United – but there was one extraordinary exception.

 Nani joined United from Sporting Lisbon in 2007 for a reported £17million and was immediately, of course, billed as the next Cristiano Ronaldo.

 The winger was never going to live up to those lofty heights, but he still produced mesmerising skills and thumping long-range screamers during his seven years at the club.
 He was often called frustrating, but he was also a lot of fun.
 We liked him.

 Indeed, he soon became renowned as a scorer of great goals rather than a great goalscorer and we don’t think that’s necessarily a bad thing.
 The notorious somersault celebrations were pretty special, too.